7 Best Bathroom Faucets of 2026

 Quick Picks

-Best Overall: The Moen Beric is the safest pick for any modern bathroom — single-hole install, Spot Resist Brushed Nickel finish, lifetime warranty, and proven cartridge availability at any hardware store.
+Best Overall: The Moen Karis is the safest pick for any modern bathroom — single-hole install, Spot Resist Brushed Nickel finish, lifetime warranty, and Amazon’s Choice status backed by more than 900 reviews and hardware-store parts availability.

 Budget Pick: The Hurran Matte Black centerset hits the on-trend look at a price that makes sense for a rental, guest bath, or any quick swap, with supply lines and a pop-up drain in the box.